 - This recipe is gluten-free, dairy-free, vegetarian, and vegan.

 ?
 Cost to Make

 Estimated cost = $3.37 or $0.84 a serve

 What is Gomaae

 In Japanese, the term gomaae refers to a dish dressed in sesame sauce.

 Please note that below is a guide for some of the ingredients we used in the recipe.
 The printable recipe further down the page has the complete list of ingredients, including quantities and step-by-step instructions.

 - Sesame seeds

-- Japanese soya sauce or use tamari to make it vegan.
+- Japanese soya sauce or use tamari to make it vegan and gluten free.